PoweredBySAM/RootDocs/README.md

 No!
 Root® coding robots are designed to be exceptionally easy to get started and learn!
 The robots work right out of the box, without requiring any assembly.
-Simply turn on the robot, connect to it from the iRobot Coding app, and use one of the three intuitive programming levels to get started.
+Simply turn on the robot, connect to it from the SAM Root app, and use one of the three intuitive programming levels to get started.
 Check out the [Learning Library](https://edu.irobot.com/learning-library) for examples of ways to learn with with these robots.

 </details>